RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 &nbsp;&nbsp;&nbsp;&nbsp;One of the most challenging endeavors in the biological sciences is linking the microscopic details of cellular components to the macro-scale physiology of the organism.
-This formidable task has been met repeatedly in the recent history or biology, especially in the era of DNA sequencing and single molecule biochemistry.
+This formidable task has been met repeatedly in the recent history of biology, especially in the era of DNA sequencing and single molecule biochemistry.
 For example, the scientific community has been able to connect sickle-cell anemia to a single amino acid substitution in Hemoglobin which promotes precipitation under a change in O$_2$ partial pressure [@feeling-taylor2004; @finch1973; @perutz1950].
-We've assembled a physical model that quantitatively describes chemosensation in bacteria [@berg1977] in which the arbiter of sensory adaptation is the repeated methylation of chemoreceptors [@colin2017; @krembel2015a; @krembel2015; @sourjik2002].
-In the past ~ 50 years alone, we've assembled biological and physical models of the many facets of the central dogma that give us a sense of the interplay between the genome and physiology.
-For example, the combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [@liu2013], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [@lovely2015; @schatz2004; @schatz2011], and how telomere shortening through DNA replication is intrinsically tied to cell senescence [@herbig2004; @victorelli2017], to name just a few of many such examples.
+Others have assembled a physical model that quantitatively describes chemosensation in bacteria [@berg1977] in which the arbiter of sensory adaptation is the repeated methylation of chemoreceptors [@colin2017; @krembel2015a;
+@krembel2015; @sourjik2002].
+In the past ~50 years alone, numerous biological and physical models of the many facets of the central dogma have been assembled that give us a sense of the interplay between the genome and physiology.
+For example, the combination of biochemical experimentation and biophysical models have given us a picture of how gene dosage affects furrow positioning in *Drosophila* [@liu2013], how recombination of V(D)J gene segments generates an extraordinarily diverse antibody repertoire [@lovely2015; @schatz2004; @schatz2011], and how telomere shortening through DNA replication is intrinsically tied to cell senescence [@herbig2004;
+@victorelli2017], to name just a few of many such examples.

 &nbsp;&nbsp;&nbsp;&nbsp;This by no means that we are “finished” with any of these topics.
 Rather, it's quite the opposite in the sense that having a